aremmiw/imgcomp/README.md

 If an images mtime and filesize are unchanged and there exists a hash for the chosen hashing algorithm, then it will use the precalculated hash.
 This saves a significant amount of time for repeated uses of imgcomp.

-Only GNU/Linux is supported although *BSD will likely work.
+Only GNU/Linux is supported but *BSD will probably work.

 ## usage
 ```